Disavie/texteditor/README.md

 now shows line numbers and ~ for empty lines <br />
 going on plane so in case i fuck anything up i have a good backup <br />
 need to fix delete \n cursor movement <br />
+RIGHTSIDE SCROLLING OCCURS TOO EARLY <br />

+commit #10 <br />
+i think all of the general cusor movement is basically completed <br />
+added some basic modal stuff for Normal and Insert <br />
+added hjkl q d w b in normal mode <br />
+hit <ESC> to switch from Insert to Normal mode <br />
+typing ./editor without a filename will now open a default blank buffer with a greeting message <br />
+moving cursor now wraps lines <br />

 .